Events Schedule

 An Anthesis activation at Climate Week NYC 2025

 At Anthesis, we guide organizations as they transition toward decarbonized and more sustainable futures.
-This September, during Climate Week NYC, we’re building an experience that reflects that mission—activating progress through bold ideas, practical solutions, and collective energy.
+This September, during Climate Week NYC, we built an experience that reflects that mission—activating progress through bold ideas, practical solutions, and collective energy.

-Our two-day activation will be a space for momentum — where leaders convene, systems shift, and the future takes shape.
-Expect dynamic conversations, collaborative solutions, and bold action across climate, nature, and equity.
+Our two-day activation was a space for momentum — where leaders convened, systems shifted, and the future took shape.
+We witnessed dynamic conversations, collaborative solutions, and bold action across climate, nature, and equity.

 Tuesday 23 September